Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Discussion

-In two recent works by Miki and coworkers~\cite{yabuno2023superconducting,yabuno2025two}, SSPDs of width 20~$\mu$m (18~$\mu$m-wide active area) made from NbTiN thin-films were demonstrated.
-In this study, the authors used a “high-critical current bank (HCCB)” structure, in which the center of the strip material is irradiated with ions to selectively lower $I_{\mathrm{d}}$ relative to the edges.
-For a fixed current flowing through the strip, this irradiation allows the center, the photoreceiving area, to operate closer to $I_{\mathrm{d}}$ than without irradiation.
-This approach demonstrated unity IDE at $2\,\mu$m for the 20~$\mu$m-wide strip.
-However, the HCCB does not suppress the edge current crowding caused by the Pearl length, and instead partially compensates for it by reducing $I_{\mathrm{d}}$ in the center relative to the edges.
-If the strip width continues to approach and exceed the Pearl length, the current crowding will continue to grow and eventually exceed the additional vortex energy barrier provided by the HCCB.
-Therefore, the fundamental limitation on the maximum size of strip width achievable using this approach is still limited by the Pearl length.
+To our knowledge, the widest SNSPDs tested to date are 60~$\mu$m-wide detectors made from approximately 2~nm-thick MoSi films~\cite{zhang2021physical}.
+These devices demonstrated single-photon sensitivity at wavelengths up to 1550~nm, however they did not show saturated IDE.
+In two recent works by Yabuno et al.~\cite{yabuno2023superconducting,yabuno2025two}, SNSPDs of width 20~$\mu$m made from NbTiN thin films were demonstrated.
+In this study, the authors used a “high critical current bank (HCCB)” structure, in which the center of the wire material is irradiated with ions to selectively lower $I_{\mathrm{d}}$ relative to the edges.
+For a fixed current flowing through the wire, this irradiation allows the center to operate closer to $I_{\mathrm{d}}$ than without irradiation.
+This approach worked extremely well, demonstrating near-unity IDE at $2\,\mu$m for the 20~$\mu$m-wide wire.
+However, the HCCB does not suppress the edge current crowding caused by Meissner screening, but instead partially compensates for it by reducing $I_{\mathrm{d}}$ in the center relative to the edges.
+If the wire width continues to approach and exceed the Pearl length, the current crowding will become more pronounced, and eventually exceed the additional vortex energy barrier provided by the HCCB.
+Therefore, the fundamental limitation on the maximum size of wire width achievable using this approach is still limited by the Pearl length.

-Finally, in addition to boosting the performance limits of any given SSPD, the rails can also help resolve the Berezinskii--Kosterlitz--Thouless (BKT) transition in thin films~\cite{halperin1979resistive}.
+Finally, in addition to boosting the performance limits of any given SNSPD, the rails can also help resolve the Berezinskii--Kosterlitz--Thouless (BKT) transition in thin films~\cite{halperin1979resistive}.
 As pointed out above, the abrupt change in the slope of the dark count rate at the optimum rail current $I_{\mathrm{r}}^{*}$ shown in Fig.~\ref{fig1}(d) is a clear experimental indication of the suppression of single-vortex penetration from the edges and a transition to BKT unbinding of VAV pairs inside the film.
 Thus, using rails can be helpful in fundamental investigations of the BKT transition without the masking effects of edge-induced vortex entry.